 We Are Self-Supporting Missionaries

-We would like to first serve the local church through pastoral care, teaching, hospitality, and prayer.
+We would like to first serve the local church through pastoral ministry (John), teaching, hospitality, and prayer.
 Second, it is desirable to go and serve the global church through the use of short-term mission trips.
 In these trips, I (John) plan to provide intensive biblical language and theology courses to equip local leaders with the tools and resources necessary to begin translating from Greek and Hebrew into their own language.
 This will require a multi-year investment into a single area.
 The biggest work will be creating resources for future translators and pastors, such as grammars, lexicons, and dictionaries.

 (More information HERE)